craiglobo1/ChantMuse/README.md

 - [ ] Create searchbar
 - [ ] Add filters to the searchbar
 - [ ] Import Gregobase & CantusDB?
 Chants
-- [ ]

-## 🚀 Additional Nice to Haves (Phase 2)
+## 🚀 Additional Nice to Haves (Phase 3)
-- Login via Gmail SSO and Patreon SSO
+- [ ] Login via Gmail SSO and Patreon SSO
-- Comprehensive about us page
+- [ ] Comprehensive about us page
-- Create OMR tech stack
+- [ ] Create OMR tech stack
-- edit chant using GUI and not only gabc (Maybe intermediate format)
+- [ ] Edit chant using GUI and not only gabc (Maybe intermediate format)
+- [ ] Transcribe latin chant to english via syllables as some llm's
-- connect playback to audio plugins with midi?
+- [ ] Connect playback to audio plugins with midi?
--